 Course #2: May 15-17

 - Registration for all courses takes place at the CCRI Admissions office.

-- If you have taken credit courses at CCRI prior, you can login to your MyCCRI Account
+- If you have taken credit courses at CCRI prior, you can login to your MyCCRI Account and register

 - If you have never taken classes at CCRI prior, you must apply and register in person.